Bahrain Synagogue: Overview

-A sign outside the building reads “Bahrain Synagogue” in English, and “House of Ten Commandments” in Arabic and Hebrew.
+A sign outside the building reads "Bahrain Synagogue" in English, and "House of Ten Commandments" in Arabic and Hebrew.
 The synagogue has a wooden door and has arch-shaped wooden windows approximating the synagogue's design when it was built in the 1930s.
-The Ark cover is blue velvet and dedicated, in Hebrew, to the community’s late rabbi Shimon Cohen.
-The bima cover has a velvet cover dedicated in Hebrew to the normalization agreement between Bahrain and Israel, and the ark holds an Ashkenazi Torah, given to the King Hamad bin Isa Al Khalifa by Jared Kushner, that has the following inscription: “In honor of His Majesty King Hamad bin Isa Al Khalifa for his vision, courage and leadership in bringing peace, respect and religious tolerance to the Middle East.
-June 25, 2019, Jared Kushner.”
+The Ark cover is blue velvet and dedicated, in Hebrew, to the community’s deceased rabbi Shimon Cohen.
+The bima cover has a velvet cover dedicated in Hebrew to the normalization agreement between Bahrain and Israel, and the ark holds an Ashkenazi Torah, given to the King Hamad bin Isa Al Khalifa by Jared Kushner, that has the following inscription: "In honor of His Majesty King Hamad bin Isa Al Khalifa for his vision, courage and leadership in bringing peace, respect and religious tolerance to the Middle East.
+June 25, 2019, Jared Kushner."

 There are services in the synagogue every Shabbat morning, though there is not always a minyan.
 It depends on who is visiting and whether there are tourists.